Kym Hodges, CCCE, CLD, ICCE

-Kym has been teaching and supporting women since 1994.
-She is the owner of Traditions of Love Childbirth Services, LLC where she provides private childbirth education, sex education, labor doula services and is a professional speaker on the subjects.
-She is a national and international certified childbirth educator and labor doula trainer for CAPPA, conducting workshops all over the world.
-She has been a member of CAPPA since 2000 and is currently the Executive Director of Marketing, as she has a successful background in Marketing and Event Planning.
-Kym lives in Gainesville and has been a FSTM Board member since 2011.
+Kym has been teaching and supporting women since 1994; helping families to find their voice in labor and birth; understanding that birth is a normal, life changing experience and with understanding, positive support, and respectful communication we can bring babies into the world safer and healthier.
+She is the owner of Traditions of Love Childbirth Services, LLC where she provides private childbirth education, breastfeeding education, sex education, and labor doula services; she is also a professional speaker on the subjects.
+She is a national and international certified childbirth educator and labor doula trainer for CAPPA, conducting workshops all around the country.
+She began her work in Hawaii in 1994 with ICEA; she went on to become a member of CAPPA, the World Largest Professional Childbirth Education Organization, in 2000.
+She held the position of Executive Director of Childbirth Education Programs and Executive Director of Marketing.
+Kym also has a successful background in Marketing and Event Planning, having raise thousands of dollars for non-profits.
+Kym has lived Gainesville, FL. since 2001, where she has raised two amazing children, has educated over 4000 families and support more than 250 births.
+Kym has been a FSTM Board member since 2011.

 Susan Nelson, ENP, CPM